causti-co/website/docs/ideas.md

 it only takes a few months to read all the books in any undergrad programme, probably even less if you're good at it

+tricking myself into believing you're real if the neurochemicals get released, what's the difference?

 THINK